Associate a Relevance Generative Answering (RGA) model with a query pipeline

 Tables

-The following are examples of a generated answer with rich text formatting:
+The following are examples of a generated answer with rich text formatting.

 |

-If you’re using the Coveo Headless library for your search interface, besides enabling rich text formatting as detailed in this section, you must also set |
+If you’re using the Coveo Headless library for your search interface, to use rich text formatting, you must also set |

 -